-The first thing you will want to understand before even discussing getting implants is the difference between the silicone and saline filler material.
+You will want to understand before even discussing getting implants is the difference between the silicone and saline filler material.
 Silicone implants are gel-filled implants that are pre-filled before they are inserted.
-The silicone gel material is thicker than the saline solution and feels more similar to the fatty tissue in the breasts.
+The silicone gel material is thicker than the saline solution and feels more similar to the breasts’ fatty tissue.
 Many women feel that silicone implants look and feel very similar to natural breast tissue.
-Saline implants do have an outer silicone shell but are filled with a salt solution, rather than gel.
+Saline implants have an outer silicone shell but are filled with a salt solution rather than gel.
 Doctors will insert the implant empty and then fill the implant with the saltwater solution once the implant is in place.
 Because the saline implants are filled after they are inserted in the body, a smaller incision is made.

 The type of implant you will choose will also depend on your age.
 If you are over 22 years old, then you can choose between silicone and saline.
 Many doctors recommend that women over 22 years of age opt for the silicone solution.
-According to FDA guidelines, women under 22 do not qualify for silicone implants, and will only qualify for saline implants.
+According to FDA guidelines, women under 22 do not qualify for silicone implants and will only be eligible for saline implants.

-One key factor when determining whether to use silicone or saline implants is to evaluate the relationship between the size you currently are and the size you would like to be.
+When determining whether to use silicone or saline implants, one key factor is to evaluate the relationship between the size you currently are and the size you would like to be.
 At Marin Aesthetics, we will help you understand which implant size is appropriate after a detailed consultation.
 There is no need to have your mind made up until you’ve talked with a plastic surgeon.
-He will help you determine which implant option is better for your current size and for your projected new size.
+He will help you determine which implant option is better for your current size and projected new size.

 The Amount of Natural Breast Tissue

 During your consultation, we will determine how much natural tissue you already have in your breasts.
 The less tissue you have to cover an implant, then the more surgeons recommend silicone implants over saline.
-However, if you are more comfortable with the look and feel of saline implants, surgeons have the option of placing the implant under the muscle.
+However, if you are more comfortable with saline implants’ look and feel, surgeons have the option of placing the implant under the muscle.
 Placing the silicone or saline implant under the muscle will offer more coverage and reduce rippling, leading to a more natural and beautiful look.
-When you come in for your consultation, we will give you options and help you evaluate your skin and tissue to determine which implant is best for you.
+When you come in for your consultation, we will give you options and evaluate your skin and tissue to determine which implant is best for you.

-Thin women hoping to achieve a natural look are usually going to be best suited to silicone gel implants placed under the muscle.
+Thin women hoping to achieve a natural look are usually best suited to silicone gel implants placed under the muscle.
 We will recommend the appropriate implant size and profile type to fill out the breasts and meet the patient’s cosmetic goals.

 When push comes to shove, the look you want is what we will help you achieve.
-After going through the details of each option during your consultation, you can choose if you want saline or silicone implants.
-Feel free to ask any questions during your consultation, and ask for any advice when making a decision.
+After going through each option’s details during your consultation, you can choose if you wish saline or silicone implants.
+Feel free to ask any questions during your consultation and ask for any advice when making a decision.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.